 We made a loop out of a portion of the Carson Draw Trail, which we then took to the Carson Draw Spur #1, then went on to the Carson Cut Across, and then the Reuter Springs Trail…

 The Carson Draw Trail offers a lengthy and groomed cross-country ski trail in the winter months that is around five miles long.
 I think this would be a lovely area for skiing.
-We may also return for a day trip this fall to check out the leaf colors.
+We may also return for a day trip in the fall to check out the leaf colors.
 We saw several aspen groves that would likely be lovely.

 Unfortunately, going in this direction means that the Carson Draw Spur #1 trail is almost completely an uphill hike.
 It isn’t overly steep, it’s just a long hill.
 It was a former forest road so it is plenty wide and graded though it was rather overgrown.